 - Heat a pan on low heat and roast the hazelnuts and pumpkin seeds.
 No oil, just on a dry hot pan.
 Be careful, they’re easily burned!

-For the tortilla:
+How to make the tortilla:

 - 200 g of flour